deanna-stover/coursesCNU/2021/idst270fall2021/museum.md

 ### Proposal - Tuesday, September 21st by 11:59 pm

 Your proposal should be **300 words** and explain both your topic and why visualizing that data is important.
 The "so what?" as it were.
+Finally, your proposal should address how you're going to find the data you need (the Hamilton book, the CNU data repositories I showed in class, etc.).

 *I will not accept the other portions of this assignment until your proposal has been approved.*